Self-testing with finite statistics enabling the certification of a quantum network link: Finite statistics analysis

 and we only have the guarantee that the local biases are bounded $|\tau_i^x|, |\tau_i^y|\leq \tau$ by some maximal value $\tau\leq \frac{1}{2}$.
 In this case the statistic~\eqref{eq:Ti} as well as the CHSH value Eq.~\eqref{eq:CHSH def} cannot be evaluated directly.
 We can nevertheless bound its behavior.

 For this, let us then consider the statistic that would correspond to a uniform choice of settings

 As mentioned before, this statistic is a Bernoulli random variable taking value either 0 or 1.
-Its winning probability is $q_{i|\text{past}_i}^u=\mathbb{E}(T^u_{i|\text{past}_i})$, and can be evaluated without having the knowledge of distribution of settings.
+Its winning probability is $q_{i|\text{past}_i}^u=\mathbb{E}(T^u_{i|\text{past}_i})$, and can be evaluated without the knowledge of the settings distribution.
 It's expectation value is given by

 Defining $f_{xy}= \sum_{a,b} \chi(a \oplus b = x y) P(a,b|x,y,\text{past}_i)\in[0,1]$ we write

 Let us now consider this sum.
 Without loss of generality we set $0\leq \tau_y\leq\tau_x\leq \tau$, all the other cases directly follow by a permutation of the outcomes or the exchange of $x$ and $y$.
 One has